 There are various programs and hikes held at Deerfield Island Park every month.
 For more information on programs and how to preregister for them, visit the park's Quarterly Calendar page, located on the left navigation menu.

 This natural area abounds with learning opportunities for students of all ages.
 From outdoor laboratory experiments to group learning exercises, we can ensure that students receive the information they need while having a fun experience.
 To receive a copy of our field trip guide, contact us at NaturalAreas@Broward.org.

-Other picnic tables and grills are located along the boardwalk and are available on a first-come, first-served basis.
+Picnic tables and grills are located throughout the park and are available on a first-come, first-served basis.

 No pets are allowed on the island.